-Radial head subluxation (commonly referred to as “pulled elbow” or “nursemaid's elbow”) refers to the partial dislocation of the head of the radius at the level of the radio-humeral joint.
-The injury most commonly occurs in young children after sudden tugging of the outstretched and pronated arm (e.g., adults suddenly pulling a child's arm to keep it from falling).
+Radial head subluxation (commonly referred to as pulled elbow or nursemaid elbow) refers to the partial dislocation of the head of the radius at the level of the radio-humeral joint.
+The injury most commonly occurs in young children after sudden tugging of the outstretched and pronated arm (e.g., if an adult suddenly pulls a child's arm to prevent them from falling).
 Clinical signs include painful and limited movement of the upper extremity and guarding, with the arm held in a flexed and pronated position.
-The diagnosis is often made based on typical symptoms and therefore x-ray imaging is generally not required.
-Management is usually conservative and involves closed, manual reduction of the radial head.
+Diagnosis is usually clinical, based on classic history and examination findings.
+Imaging is reserved for cases of diagnostic uncertainty or if treatment is unsuccessful.
+Management is usually conservative and involves closed manual reduction of the radial head.
 The reduction can be carried out in an outpatient setting and does not require any immobilization of the elbow or further surgical treatment.

 - Sex: ♀ > ♂